-- 2. In the service portal, click Knowledge Base in the left pane. - 3.
-In the Keyword Search box, enter keywords associated with the information you need, and then click Search.
+- 2. In the portal, do one of the following: - In the Search box, enter keywords or the KB article number (KBnnnnnnn) associated with the information you need, and then click the search button. - Click Knowledge, click the name of a product, and then browse available articles.